Referral Partners Are Not All Created Equal

 They can send many referrals to real estate agents, and mortgage brokers are motivated to match their customers with excellent real estate agents because they earn their income by originating mortgages.
 It’s a win-win partnership.

-Best Practice #2: Quantity over Quality
+Best Practice #2: Quality Over Quantity

 When choosing a referral partner, going all-in on quantity is tempting.